 There’s no one direct route to your goal.
 Finding something you enjoy means you’ll be more likely to stay consistent and dedicated.
 There’s no need to force yourself to commit to a specific activity or eating plan if you don’t enjoy it.

 Let’s look at your diet as an example.
 It was once thought that carbohydrates were the enemy and fats were the bad guy.
 In actuality, both can be a part of a healthy eating plan.
-If excluding carbohydrates works for you and you actually enjoy it, then feel free to go ahead and do that, but there’s no necessity.
+If excluding carbohydrates works for you and you enjoy it, then feel free to go ahead and do that, but there’s no necessity.
 You can lose equal amounts of weight and get the same results from each approach.

 In terms of exercise, pounding the pavements can become dull and dreary for some people.
 Instead, why not find a class or sport that you enjoy?
 This way you can still get in the same amount of cardio, but it’s much less of a slog.
-There are a multitude of ways to reach a certain goal, so you just need find the way that ticks the following 3 boxes:
+There is a multitude of ways to reach a certain goal, so you just need to find the way that ticks the following 3 boxes:

 - It’s effective